 Scott recruited men from his original Antarctic voyage and from Ernest Shackleton’s ship Nimrod, which had recently returned from the Antarctic.
 His crew included naval seamen, scientists and paying members.
 His ship Terra Nova sailed from Cardiff on 15 June 1910.

 Roald Amundsen was a respected Norwegian explorer who was determined to beat the Brits and be the first to reach the South Pole.
-He kept his plans to head south very secret and set out with his crew on the Fram, appearing to head north round South America to the Arctic, but all the time intending to head south to Antarctica first and then continue north.
+He kept his plans to head south very secret - he had originally planned to head north, but upon hearing that the north pole had been reached, changed his mission.

 On 18 October 1911, after the Antarctic winter, Amundsen's team set out on its drive toward the Pole.
 Captain Scott began his trek three weeks later.
 At around 15.00 on 14 December 1911, Amundsen raised the flag of Norway at the South Pole.
 He had reached the Pole a full 33 days before Captain Scott arrived.
 Amundsen and his crew returned to their base camp on 25 January 1912, 99 days and roughly 1400 nautical miles after their departure.